North Metro Technical College: Consolidation

-It was officially announced on August 8, 2008 that approval had been given for the consolidation of North Metro Technical College with Chattahoochee Technical College.
+It was officially announced on August 8, 2008, that approval had been given for the consolidation of North Metro Technical College with Chattahoochee Technical College.
 A primary reason given for the merger was the geographic proximity of the two institutions.
 The NMTC campus and the main Chattahoochee Campus are about 15 miles or 25 km apart.
 Chattahoochee also has three satellite campuses: in Dallas (Paulding campus), Mableton (South Cobb campus), and northeast Cobb (Mountain View campus).
 In October 2008, Appalachian Technical College was added to the merger, including its nearby satellite campus in Woodstock, and its much further main campus, located outside metro Atlanta in Jasper.
 Although the DTAE (now TCSG) system has normally named satellite campuses by the county they are in, NMTC is now the North Metro campus of Chattahoochee Technical College in honor of its previous service as a separate college.
-It was announced that Dr. Sanford Chandler would become the President of the new institution.
+It was announced that Sanford Chandler would become the President of the new institution.